Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's getting ludicrous.

-Claiming this is the same thing as bombing innocent civilians.
+Eleanor Holmes Norton claiming this is the same thing as bombing innocent civilians.

-Jesse Jackson says the government shut down would be a return to the civil war if the president refuses to fund the troops, if the commander-in-chief refuses to pay the troops, and Congressman Jim Moran in Virginia tells a voter who wants to know why the troops aren't being paid to shut up and sit down.
+Jesse Jackson says the government shutdown would be a return to the Civil War if the president refuses to fund the troops, if the commander-in-chief refuses to pay the troops, and Congressman Jim Moran in Virginia tells a voter who wants to know why the troops aren't being paid to shut up and sit down.

 And if these guys expect these troops to stay on the job, it sure sounds like Obama has more in common with President Jefferson Davis than he does with President Lincoln.